johanfive/backdoor/README.md

   .then(doMoreAsyncThings)
   .catch(handleError);
 ```
-is *so close* to what your code would look like if you hadn't backdoored your promise, it makes it very easy to remove `backdoor` once you're ready for your final commit:
+is *so close* to what your code would look like if you hadn't backdoored your promise.
+This makes it very easy to remove `backdoor` once you're ready for your final commit:
 ```js
 createUser(formData)
   .then(doMoreAsyncThings)